BestTimesToVisit.com Logo

 Getting Around Banff, Alberta, Canada

 Banff's local bus system is surprisingly efficient for getting around town and to popular trailheads like Lake Louise and Moraine Lake.
-It's a great way to avoid parking hassles and access areas with restricted vehicle access.
+It's a great way to avoid parking hassles and expensive taxis within the park.

 Parks Canada Shuttle (Lake Louise & Moraine Lake)